Day 14 - Leeds to Thirsk

 Ah, it's sad to wave goodbye to Leeds again!
 I had actually given passing thought over the last 2 days as to whether to call it a day and finish my trip there; after all, cycling from Lands End to Leeds is an achievement in itself isn't it?!
 That lethargy is the danger of taking your route via your home I guess, but fortunately I convinced myself that I'm in this for the full trip and not the half-fat version.

 The route today started with a long climb up through Chapel Allerton, and nearly my first accident of the trip (that'd be ironic being so close to home!).
-An idiotic driver pulled out as I cycled past a junction - she had slowed and looked as if she was going to stop (as cars should do at that junction; I've driven it countless times myself) but instead accelerated out seemingly not having seen me and missing me literally by only a couple of inches.
+An idiotic driver pulled out as I cycled past a junction - she had slowed and looked as if she was going to stop (as cars should do at that junction; I've driven it countless times myself) but instead she just accelerated out seemingly not having seen me and missing me literally by only a couple of inches.
 Needless to say I shouted a few choice words at her - even though she probably didn't hear me and probably stayed oblivious to the fact that she'd nearly run someone over.

 Cycling on the old A1 that I used to drive.
 All the trees and bushes to the right have simply been planted in the middle of the old road to form the cycle track.